LispCookbook/cl-cookbook/data-structures.md

 We show below how to use set operations on lists.

-A set doesn't contain twice the same element and is unordered.
+A set doesn't contain the same element twice and is unordered.

-Most of these functions have recycling (modifying) counterparts, starting with "n": `nintersection`,… They all accept the usual `:key` and `:test` arguments, so use the test `#'string=` or `#'equal` if you are working with strings.
+Most of these functions have recycling (modifying) counterparts, starting with "n", e.g.`nintersection` and `nreverse`.
+The "n" is for "non-consing", a lisp parlance for "don't create objects in memory".

+They all accept the usual `:key` and `:test` arguments, so use the test `#'string=` or `#'equal` if you are working with strings.

 For more, see functions in [Alexandria](https://common-lisp.net/project/alexandria/draft/alexandria.html#Conses):